Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons

 The paper is organized as follows.
-We construct the helicity amplitude of the model for the VM photoproduction rom polarized photons based the Soft Dipole Pomeron scheme in the Regge pole theory framework and subsequently calculate the $3$ mentioned quantities in Sec. \ref{Sec2} with Appendix \ref{Appd1} \& \ref{Appd2}.
-In Sec. \ref{Sec3} and Appendix \ref{Appd3}, \ref{Appd4} the model is fitted to these $3$ kinds of data in a combined nonlinear fitting procedure to determine the parameters of the model.
-Then we compare the $\si_{tot}$, $d\si/dt$ and linear SDMEs results of our model with those of SDPM \& SDPM and with the experimental data, predict the circular SDMEs, and discuss the physics implications and improvements of the model in Sec. \ref{Sec4}.
+We introduce our Dipole-Pomeron-based model as an effective approach to investigate high-energy QCD, construct the helicity amplitude of the model for the VM photoproduction from polarized photons and subsequently compute the $3$ mentioned quantities in Sec. \ref{Sec2} with Appendix \ref{Appd1} \& \ref{Appd2}.
+In Sec. \ref{Sec3} and Appendix \ref{Appd3}, \ref{Appd4} the model is fitted to the $3$ kinds of data in a combined nonlinear fitting procedure to determine the parameters of the model.
+We then compare the $\sigma_{int}$, $d\sigma/dt$ and linear SDMEs results of our model with those of SDPM \& JPACM and with the experimental data, predict for the circular SDMEs future experiments, discuss the physical interpretation of our model further, and finally outline the prospects for future research in Sec. \ref{Sec4}.
 The conclusion is drawn in Sec. \ref{Sec5}.